UtsavKC-infinity/UtsavKC-infinity/README.md

 - 👋 Hi, I’m UtsavKC
 - 👀 I’m interested in Web App Backend Development
-- 🌱 I’m currently learning COSMOS College Of Management And Technology
+- 🌱 I’m currently learning in COSMOS College Of Management And Technology
 - 💞️ I’m looking to collaborate on IT reaserach and solution based Company

 <!---